birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-elasticsearch.md

 Our department used Spark to analyze Nginx logs, counted our web service access, aggregated Nginx logs every minute and finally wrote the results to Elasticsearch, and then used Kibana to configure real-time monitoring of the Dashboard.
 Both Elasticsearch and Kibana are convenient and practical, but with more and more similar requirements, how to quickly write data to Elasticsearch through Spark has become a big problem for us.

-Today, I would like to recommend a black technology Seatunnel [https://github.com/apache/incubator-seatunnel](https://github.com/apache/incubator-seatunnel) that can realize fast data writing.
+Today, I would like to recommend a black technology LarkMidTable [https://github.com/apache/incubator-birdLark](https://github.com/apache/incubator-birdLark) that can realize fast data writing.
 It is very easy to use , a high-performance, real-time data processing product that can deal with massive data.
 It is built on Spark and is easy to use, flexibly configured, and requires no development.

 ![](/doc/image_zh/wd-struct.png)

 ## Kafka to Elasticsearch

-Like Logstash, Seatunnel also supports multiple types of data input.
-Here we take the most common Kakfa as the input source as an example to explain how to use Seatunnel to quickly write data to Elasticsearch
+Like Logstash, LarkMidTable also supports multiple types of data input.
+Here we take the most common Kakfa as the input source as an example to explain how to use LarkMidTable to quickly write data to Elasticsearch

 ### Log Sample